SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ```

 ### Analyze the Maven Dependencies
-Using your favorite text editor open the cloud-streams-sink/pom.xml file
+Using your favorite text editor open the cloud-stream-sink/pom.xml file

 ```
-cd cloud-streams-sink
+cd cloud-stream-sink
 vim pom.xml
 ```